Creepsky/creepMiner/ISSUE_TEMPLATE.md

 ### Other information
 List any other information that is relevant to your issue.
-Stack traces, related issues, suggestions on how to fix, Stack Overflow links, forum links, etc.
+Stack traces, related issues, suggestions on how to fix etc.
 ```
 insert the output from ionic info here.
 ```